HuuPhat842/MARKETING_SQL_E-commerce_Explore_Website_Performance/README.md

 |201706	|94.02050113895217	|316.86558846341671|
 |201707	|124.23755186721992	|334.05655979568053|

-The average pageviews for purchases increased from June to July, indicating that users who made purchases viewed more pages on average in July.
+The average pageviews for purchases increased from June to July, indicating that **users who made purchases viewed more pages on average in July**.
-The average pageviews for non-purchases also increased from June to July, suggesting that users who did not make purchases were viewing more pages as well.
+The average pageviews for non-purchases also increased from June to July, suggesting that **users who did not make purchases were viewing more pages as well**.
 ## Query 05: Average number of transactions per user that made a purchase in July 2017
 ```
 select